aisingapore/PeekingDuck/docs/source/tutorials/07_using_model_hub_nodes.rst

 Class Labels
 ^^^^^^^^^^^^

-The models are trained on a variety of datasets which may not share the same set of class labels, e.g., the `ADE20K <https://groups.csail.mit.edu/vision/datasets/ADE20K/>`_ dataset contains the label "sky" which is not found in the `COCO <https://cocodataset.org/#home>`_ dataset.
-As such, it may be necessary to look through the class labels supported by the model.
-You can do so with the following command:
+Similar to the object detection models, the instance segmentation models are also trained on a variety of datasets, the same ``detect-ids`` command can be used to retrieve the file containing the model's class labels:

    .. admonition:: Terminal Session